What you can learn from this page:

 We can see the Journal of Business Ethics is peer-reviewed because it has the black and white striped icon next to its name.
 Let's check another journal.

 In this example, I'm trying a journal called "Ethical Consumer".
-The journal "Ethical Consumer" is not peer-reviewed becuase there is not black and white striped icon next to the journal name.
+The journal "Ethical Consumer" is not peer-reviewed because there is not black and white striped icon next to the journal name.